Alison Moore – Managing Director

 I fully advocate every young person should have access to learning and our 4 Schools continue to build on a positive reputation of confronting barriers to learning for young people and offering a personalised learning experience to meet their academic needs.

-James Doyle – Head of Commissioning
+James Doyle – Head of Commissioning and Marketing

 I have overall responsibility for working with Local Authorities to find positive destinations for young people within our services.
 As an experienced journalist, strategic marketer and residential care practitioner I offer an informed and innovative approach in our service delivery and encourage the organisation to continually develop.